 Top-quality support.
 Although we recommend choosing a lightbox plugin that is easy to use, you might still encounter some issues that you won’t be able to resolve on your own.
 In this case, it is of the utmost importance that you have access to excellent customer support that, preferably, won’t have you waiting for a long time before providing a solution to your problem.

 If you are a user of FooBox PRO, you’ll be able to contact us using our support page.
 When it comes to users of the free version of FooBox, we recommend informing us about the issues you’ve encountered at WordPress.org.

 A WordPress lightbox plugin is both useful and beneficial.
 This is particularly true if you’re using images or galleries on your website.
 But it’s a great addition to any WordPress site.

-There are plenty of free lightbox plugins available, and using one of these will give you a good idea of how a lightbox works and it’s benefits.
-If you find that you need more advanced features, then you can look into a premium lightbox for your WordPress site.
+There are plenty of free lightbox plugins available, and using one of these will give you a good idea of how a lightbox works and its benefits.
+If you find that you need more advanced features, then look into a premium lightbox for your WordPress site.

 Tam works on developing content for FooPlugins, helping customers and keeping the website in top-notch condition.
 In her time off, she enjoys cooking up a storm, reading books and convincing her family to go hiking.